 Itchy scalp?
 Mysterious specks in your hair?
 If you’re worried you have lice, we have two pieces of advice for you:

 Hair lice can look very different, depending on their life stage.
 Adults have six legs, are the size of a sesame seed (at most), and are tan, white, or grey in color.
-These adult insects lay eggs, called nits.
+These adult insects lay eggs.
+Lice eggs are called nits.
 A nit looks like a tiny, white speck that’s glued to the base of the hair shaft.
 After the nit hatches, it becomes a nymph - a young louse that’s usually tan-colored.
 It takes about a week for nymphs to grow into full adults.

 It’s those eggs (aka nits) that cause confusion.
 They’re small white specks which may look similar to dandruff - but the differences are easy to spot if you know what to look for.
 We’ll get to that in a moment.
 But first, some background about dandruff.

 Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.

 Dandruff is the flaking that results from irritation of your scalp.
 Dandruff symptoms may be linked to seborrheic dermatitis, psoriasis, dry scalp, and other skin conditions.
 These flakes are often visible in your hair or on your shoulders.
 It’s most common on your scalp, but dandruff can also crop up in your eyebrows, or anywhere on your body with hair.
 Dandruff is completely harmless.

 The science of dandruff isn’t fully understood, but it seems to be related to the presence of Malassezia.
 Malassezia is a type of yeast that lives on your scalp and consumes skin oil.
 This can cause irritation and skin overgrowth in some people.
 Those skin cells then flake off in large clusters, causing the familiar dandruff flakes.